EEM0N/custom-scheduler-in-kubernetes/README.md

 # Verification and Status Check

-After deploying the custom Kubernetes scheduler, use the following commands to verify the setup.
 Below are the actual command outputs to ensure the custom scheduler is running correctly and the cluster is operational.

 ### Checking Node Status